mihirnimgade/configurations/tel_architecture.md

 #402,1122AABBCCDDEEFF,E26A<CR><LF>
  ```

-Once transformation is complete, the message would be able to be transmitted to the cellular and radio module.
+Once transformation is complete, the message would transmitted to the cellular and radio module over UART.

 ### IMU messages